-Shore-based whale watching is another fantastic way to combine a hike through the unspoiled wilderness of one of the area’s rugged national parks with some coastal viewing.
-Bournda National Park is a natural playground filled with secluded beaches and scenic coastal walks.
+Combine a hike through the unspoiled wilderness of one of the area’s rugged national parks with whale watching from cliffs and headlands. is a pretty playground filled with secluded beaches and scenic coastal walks.
 The challenging Kangarutha Walking Track in the park is dotted with lookouts.